FAQ: Master's Programme Social Work and Human Rights

 Examples of closely related subjects to Social Work are: Social Pedagogy, Social Care, Sociology, Social Psychology, Criminology, Human Rights, etc. A degree with at least 90 ECTS in related subjects is required.

 I have a Bachelor´s degree in Law.
 Am I considered qualified?

-I have a Master´s degree in Social Work, but a Bachelor´s degree in a subject which is not closely related.
+I have a Master´s degree in Social Work, but a Bachelor´s degree in a subject that is not closely related.
 Am I considered qualified?

 I have studied my whole Bachelor´s education in English.
 Do I still have to prove my English skills through a test?

 No, there are several ways to prove your English skills.
-This is described in detail on the Universityadmissions site, here:
+This is described in detail on the University admissions site.

-What documents do I need to submit in university admissions?
+What documents do I need to submit to university admissions?
 I do not find a complete list of required documents.

 This is what you need to submit certified copies of:

 - Results from TOEFL, IELTS or other accepted English test